By Daisy Luther

 With all of these governments spending oodles of money trying to prepare their citizens for the unthinkable, it would be extremely wise to get ready, just in case.

 You’ll need to plan to hunker down for 14-21 days.
 That means you’ll need food, a way to cook it, water, sanitation supplies, and other essentials to last for that amount of time.
 You should invest in a potassium iodide supplement to stave off the possibility of thyroid cancer.
 (Learn how to use them in this article with a printable version.)
+To get extremely detailed, practical information, check out Daisy’s on-demand webinar with former Army NBC Specialist Chuck Hudson.

 Most importantly, go to this article to learn in-depth what you should do to prepare for the possibility of a nuclear attack.
 If the missiles are in the air, it’s far too late.